 When you are involved in a traffic crash, a million questions race through your mind – first, and foremost, are you, and any passengers, safe?
 Are other drivers and pedestrians harmed?
 Is your vehicle damaged?
 But there is another critical question to add to the list: what do I need to know about reporting a car accident in Florida?

 What You Need to Know

 In Florida, you have 10 days in which to report a car accident.
 Many people call the police from the scene.
 In this case, the law enforcement officers who respond will file a report.
 You do not have to report the accident in this case: you essentially just did.
-(A reminder: your next call should be to a West Palm Beach car accident attorney at the LaBovick Law Group.)
+(A reminder: your next call should be to a Florida car accident attorney at the LaBovick Law Group.)

 If the police do not respond to the scene, you need to file a report with the agency that has jurisdiction over the area in which the accident occurred (e.g., local police department, Sheriff’s Department, Florida Highway Patrol).
 If you are not sure, contact the local police department, and they can direct you to the appropriate agency.
 You must do this within 10 days of the accident.

 Let’s back up a bit: do you need to report the accident if it was “minor”?
 In most cases, yes.
 Under Florida law, you must report if:

 - There was more than $500 in property damage to both or either vehicle

 - There are any fatalities, injuries, or complaints of pain and discomfort.

 - Any vehicle had to be towed away from the scene of the accident